rsa17826/vex-plus-plus/readme.md

   - **settings**:
     - **color**
     - **attachesToThings**
-- **growing buzsaw**: kills the player on contact grows from 1x to 3x size then back to 1x, breifly pausing at 1x and 3x
+- **growing buzsaw**: kills the player on contact grows from 1x to 3x size then back to 1x, briefly pausing at 1x and 3x
   - **settings**:
     - **color**
     - **attachesToThings**